 Dual Masters in Social Work and Public Health

-Temple University's College of Public Health offers a dual degree program that affords students the opportunity to earn the MSW (through the School of Social Work) and the MPH (through the Department of Public Health) in three to five years.
+Students have the opportunity to earn the MSW (through the School of Social Work) and the MPH (through the College of Public Health) in three to five years.
 The primary goal of this dual degree program is to prepare professionals to assess, understand, prevent, and intervene in health and mental health related concerns that impact the well-being of individuals, communities, and populations through a social and economic justice lens.